C2SP/CCTV/age/README.md

 - `identity`

-  This is a Bech32 encoded X25519 identity that should be used to unwrap recipient stanzas.
+  This is a Bech32 encoded X25519 or hybrid identity that should be used to unwrap recipient stanzas.
 This key can appear multiple times.

 - `passphrase`